-Ms. Joetta graduated in the Spring of 2008 and moved with her fiancee to Cheyenne, Wyoming.
-Ms. Joetta was hired by the Wyoming Game and Fish Department (WGFD) prior to graduation to work as a Wildlife Biologist Technician for Larimer County, Wyoming, based out of the WGFD headquarters office.
+After college Ms. Joetta moved with her fiancee to Cheyenne, Wyoming.
+Ms. Joetta was hired by the Wyoming Game and Fish Department (WGFD) prior to graduating college to work as a Wildlife Biologist Technician for Larimer County, Wyoming, based out of the WGFD headquarters office.

 Ms. Joetta found her love of teaching when she volunteered for teaching Hunter Education classes for a wide variety of students from older youth to older adults.
 Eventually, Ms. Joetta would end her time with the WGFD as the Administrative Assistant, helping coordinate Hunter Education classes across the state of Wyoming.

 Ms. Joetta moved back to Pagosa Springs in July of 2014, after the loss of her grandmother.
-Family is very important to Ms. Joetta, and her husband and she decided they had been away from "home" long enough.
-Ms. Joetta and her husband are now raising three boys of their own, one of which is in elementary school.
-Ms. Joetta and her husband also enjoy the company of her husband's son, daughter and granddaughter when they come to visit in the summers.
+Family is very important to Ms. Joetta, and her husband and she decided they had been away from home and family long enough.
+Ms. Joetta and her husband are now raising three boys of their own.
+Ms. Joetta also has two step-sons, a step-daughter and step-granddaughter.

 Ms. Joetta was hired as an Instructional Aide with the elementary school starting the fall semester of 2014.
 She worked with all grade levels.
-In November of 2014, Ms. Joetta accepted a full time Special Education Aide position in the Special Needs Center Based Program with the elementary school.
-Ms. Joetta continues to work in this program today.
+In November of 2014, Ms. Joetta accepted a full time Instructional Aide position in the Special Needs Center Based Program in the elementary school where she worked for five years.
+Ms. Joetta moved to a Special Education Para Professional position in the elementary school in the Fall of 2019.

 Bachelor of Science - Wildlife Biology - Colorado State University